jhpark-prof/ntruplus-security-considerations/draft-todo-yourname-protocol.md

 NTRU+ does not require an explicit modulus check on each coefficient of pk during encapsulation.
 Any modification of the public key results in a mismatch between the value H(pk) stored in the private key and the value derived during decapsulation, causing the decapsulation procedure to reject the resulting ciphertext.

 More generally, if an adversary can modify either the public key or a ciphertexct of its choice, a man-in-the-middle (MITM) attack may be possible.
-To prevent such attacks, protocols using NTRU+ SHOULD provide integrity protection and authentication for the exchanged public keys and ciphertexts, for example through digital signatures, MACs, or authenticated key-exchange mechanisms.
+To prevent such attacks, protocols using NTRU+ SHOULD provide authentication for the exchanged public keys and ciphertexts, for example through a digital signature and a MAC.

 one is the modulus check, and the second and the third checks MUST be performed in a composed way not to leak the information which error occurs.